Center SupervisorLocation: Portland - Parry Center for Children

 Program/Department: Campus Operations

-INTERNAL APPLICANTS: Please provide a cover letter specifying the position you are interested in along with an updated resume to HR to apply.
+INTERNAL APPLICANTS: Please submit a cover and updated resume to HR for consideration

 Job Summary: The Center Supervisor supports the general functioning of Trillium Family Services during non-business hours.
 Routinely supports programing and provides authorization for crisis situations.
 Position requires evening, weekend and shift work.
 Position also requires availability to respond to emergency situations.
 Position requires ability to think quickly and critically with clear communication skills.

 |Demonstrates Competency in the Following Areas:|

 |Supports management to ensure adequate staff coverage and assure a ratio of clients per staff is in accordance with acuity levels in programs and established agency policies|